 University of Exeter Graduate (GEM) Medicine Interview Questions

-University of Exeter typically has an 8 station MMI (including a rest station), with each station lasting 5 minutes.
-For 2020/21 Exeter medicine interviews the University has stated that they “will be conducting interviews for the Bachelor of Medicine, Bachelor of Surgery programme online/virtually.
-We are not sure exactly how these will run at the moment, but it will still be MMI.
-Information will be on our web pages in due course.”
+University of Exeter will involve a 7 station MMI , with each station lasting 5 minutes.
 In this guide we provide an expert insight into past University of Exeter MMI stations, the University of Exeter medicine interview day and tips for converting your University of Exeter medicine interview into an offer!

 What is the style of the Exeter medicine interview?

 For 2021/22 Exeter is running virtual MMI interviews again via Zoom involving 3 stations and lasting approximately 30 minutes in total.

 Each interview station lasts for 8 minutes with a recommended 2 minutes of preparation time to read provided information relating to the station.
 The stations will cover these topics:

 University of Exeter medicine interviews normally take place between December and March.
 For 2021/22 entry specific dates haven’t yet been released.

 What are the common topics for the Exeter medicine interview?

 - Motivation to study medicine – and insight into a career in medicine

 - Role play station – empathy

 - Questions on your personal statement – assessing your ability to be reflective